-The shortlisted nominees for the Council’s eighth Love Your Borough awards 2017 have been decided.
+The winners for the council’s eighth Love Your Borough awards 2017 have been decided.

 Whether it’s a local residents’ association that has spruced up streets, a sports coach who gives over their free time to get children involved in sports, a young person who helps others or someone who helps make our borough safer - we want them to be celebrated.

-The winners of the event will be announced live at the Love Your Borough awards 2017 on 12 May.
+The winners of the awards were announced at the awards ceremony on 12 May.